Sceptre/sceptre-cdk-handler/README.md

 In order to use the "bootstrapped" deployment type to push assets to the cloud, a CDK bootstrap stack with matching qualifier must already be deployed.
 It may be deployed via CDK (outside of Sceptre) or you can use CDK to generate the bootstrap template for Sceptre to deploy using
 `cdk bootstrap --show-template > cdk-bootstrap.yaml`.
+It is recommended, if not reusing an existing bootstrap stack, to deploy the bootstrap stack using Sceptre, as it will allow you to add outputs to the template and reference those when setting up your CDK-based StackConfigs.

 With that said, a bootstrap stack is not actually necessary if your stack includes no S3 or ECR assets to push.